 “We were just four comparison advisors in the team back then.
 So I started from the ground up.
 After two months, all of us were promoted to Sales Managers handling our own teams,” he adds.

-*Note: Hyphen Group, the parent company of Moneymax, is Greater Southeast Asia’s leading fintech company operating in six markets: Hong Kong, Singapore, the Philippines, Taiwan, Thailand, and Malaysia.
+*Note: MoneyHero Group, the parent company of Moneymax, is Greater Southeast Asia’s market-leading personal finance aggregation and comparison company operating in five markets: Hong Kong, Singapore, the Philippines, Taiwan, and Malaysia.

 A twist of fate